-This American Music Therapy Association–approved master of arts program combines advanced clinical preparation in counseling with course work in music therapy and theory, preparing you to work as a music therapist in hospitals, schools, and treatment centers.
-You will apprentice with leading professionals in music psychotherapy, and upon graduating, qualify to apply for national certification.
-Graduates also meet the academic requirements for New York State licensure as a creative arts therapist.
+This American Music Therapy Association-approved master of arts program includes coursework in music therapy skills, music therapy theory, and self-experience music therapy groups, in preparing you to work as a music therapist with a wide variety of individuals in healthcare and other social settings.
+You will apprentice with leading professionals in the profession, and upon graduating, qualify to apply for board certification by the Certification Board for Music Therapists, Inc. Graduates also meet the academic requirements for New York State licensure as a creative arts therapist.

 How to Apply